nuejs/nue/packages/nuejs.org/docs/faq.md

 But while JavaScript frameworks kept adding new layers to the ever-growing stack, browsers quietly evolved.
 It's almost ironic: just as components became these "kitchen sinks" to solve every problem, native browser features emerged that made most of these framework abstractions unnecessary.

+### How is Markdown "standards-first" when it's not even a web standard?
+While Markdown itself isn't a web standard, it's a strategic choice that reinforces standards-first development by generating pure, semantic HTML.
+This creates a natural separation between content structure and visual presentation.

+Consider the impact on CSS development.
+In React codebases, engineers spend 90% of their time writing JavaScript - managing state, coordinating effects, optimizing builds.
+Style sheets become an afterthought, buried under framework patterns and utility classes.

+Nue flips this ratio: codebases become 90% CSS, focusing engineering effort on systematic design through web standards.
+By keeping content in Markdown and presentation in stylesheets, we maximize the power of native CSS features - from custom properties and container queries to mathematical relationships for typography and spacing.

+This pure separation amplifies what browsers do best.
+Content flows naturally from semantic HTML into sophisticated visual systems through native CSS capabilities.
+It's standards-first architecture working exactly as intended.

 ### Teams have invested years in learning and building with React.
 What's the practical path to adopting a completely different approach?
 The secret is to understand that Nue can work alongside your React expertise - there's no need for an immediate, complete switch.
 You can start using Nue for content-heavy parts of your projects like marketing sites, documentation, or blogs, while keeping React for your complex applications.
 This practical approach lets you explore web standards without disrupting existing work.